eirikdahlen/TDT4290_Aqueous/README.md

 ### MacOS

-We recommend the [package manager Homebrew](https://brew.sh/index_nb) for downloadning packages as well as keeping track of dependencies.
+We recommend the [package manager Homebrew](https://brew.sh/index_nb) for downloading packages as well as keeping track of dependencies.
 When you have that installed, all you need to do is to run

 ```bash
 brew install yarn